isomerpages/cpib-corp-new/press-room/press-releases/_posts/2024-04-30-post-Constant Vigilance Vital To The Fight Against Corruption.md

 <p></p>
 <p><strong><em><u>Majority of Individuals Prosecuted in Court were from the Private Sector</u></em></strong>
 </p>
-<p>4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In 2023, 111 individuals were prosecuted
+<p>4.&nbsp;In 2023, 111 individuals were prosecuted in Court for offences
-in Court for offences investigated by CPIB.
+investigated by CPIB.
 Of these, 95% (105) were private sector individuals while the remaining 5% (6) were public sector employees.&nbsp;</p>
 <p><strong><em><u>High Clearance Rate for CPIB Cases</u></em></strong>
 </p>
-<p>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CPIB maintained a high clearance
+<p>5.&nbsp;CPIB maintained a high clearance rate<sup>2</sup>, completing
-rate<sup>2</sup>, completing investigation into 84% of subjects investigated in 2023 (<strong>Figure 3</strong>).</p>
+investigation into 84% of subjects investigated in 2023 (<strong>Figure 3</strong>).</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="box-sizing: inherit; font-family: Lato, sans-serif; max-width: 100%; height: auto; display: block; margin: auto; width: 802.656px;" height="auto" width="100%" alt="" src="https://www.cpib.gov.sg/images/Graph_4.png">
 </div>
 <p><strong><em><u>High Conviction Rate Maintained</u></em></strong>
 </p>
-<p>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The conviction rate for CPIB cases
-in 2023 was maintained at 99% (<strong>Figure 4</strong>).
-The consistently
+<p>6.&nbsp;The conviction rate for CPIB cases in 2023 was maintained at 99%
-high conviction rate for CPIB cases is testament to the quality of the Bureau’s investigation to be able to stand up to scrutiny in Court, as well as the close working relationship between CPIB and the Attorney-General’s Chambers (AGC) in bringing corrupt offenders to task.</p>
+(<strong>Figure 4</strong>).
+The consistently high conviction rate for CPIB cases is testament to the quality of the Bureau’s investigation to be able to stand up to scrutiny in Court, as well as the close working relationship between CPIB and the Attorney-General’s Chambers (AGC) in bringing corrupt offenders to task.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="box-sizing: inherit; font-family: Lato, sans-serif; max-width: 100%; height: auto; display: block; margin: auto; width: 802.656px;" height="auto" width="100%" alt="" src="https://www.cpib.gov.sg/images/Graph_5.png">
 </div>
 <p><strong>Constant Vigilance is Critical to a Clean and Incorruptible System &nbsp;&nbsp;</strong>
 </p>
-<p>7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CPIB, working together with a citizenry
+<p>7.&nbsp;CPIB, working together with a citizenry attuned to the need for
-attuned to the need for constant vigilance, must remain alert to ensure that the Singapore system remains clean and incorruptible.
+constant vigilance, must remain alert to ensure that the Singapore system remains clean and incorruptible.
 CPIB is grateful to vigilant members of the public as well as public officers who have readily come forward with information of suspected wrongdoing, including anonymous reports.
 This enables CPIB to investigate and uncover the truth so that corruption is unable to take root in Singapore.&nbsp;&nbsp; &nbsp;</p>
 <p><strong><em>Case 1 – Investigation against a Director-General of the Ministry of Foreign Affairs who deceived his ministry through the misuse of the diplomatic bag service</em></strong>
 </p>
 <p>On 18 January 2023, CPIB received information from the Airport Police